-During the week of December 2nd, Disability Researchers conducted a nationwide survey of pain perceptions and disability.
+During the week of December 2nd, Disability Researchers conducted a nationwide survey of chronic pain perceptions and disability.
 A total of 343 respondents participated in the online survey.
 Of the respondents, 106 disabled and 237 non-disabled people answered.

 Both disabled and non-disabled people used the top four treatments about equally.
 In order of popularity, they are:

-- Heat and Cold
+- Heat and cold

 Pain and Disability

 All in all, this survey suggests that pain relief methods could use improvement.
-Other pain relief methods not mentioned often in the survey include curcumin, yoga, biofeedback, acupuncture, electrical muscle stimulation, and physical or occupational therapy.
+The survey didn’t include curcumin, yoga, biofeedback, acupuncture, electrical muscle stimulation, and physical or occupational therapy.